 I'm Jill Thornton, Director of Special Services.
 I graduated from Eastern Illinois University with a bachelor's degree and then graduated from University of Illinois in 1990 with a Master's degree in School Social Work.
 I attended Bradley University where I received my administrative certificate endorsement and have worked in school administration since 2007.
 I joined the staff at East Peoria in 2012.
 East Peoria is an excellent school district that has wonderful resources to meet the needs of all our students and I'm excited to have the opportunity to further my career here.

 Evan Schaller - 309-698-7549 - email@example.com

 Evan grew up in the northwest suburbs of Chicago.
 Evan received his Bachelor’s of Arts from Northeastern Illinois University in May of 2013.
 He taught up in Sparland, Illinois for 4 years before coming to EPCHS at the beginning of the 2019-2020 school year.
 While in Sparland, Evan earned his Master’s of Arts in Educational Leadership in 2019.
-In Mr. Schaller’s spare time, he enjoys watching movies, playing board games, helping with the Raider Football team, and spending time with his fiance.
+In Mr. Schaller’s spare time, he enjoys watching movies, playing board games, and spending time with his wife.